On the homogenization of the Stokes problem in a perforated domain: Proof of Theorem -- Computations for finite

 We correct now the value of $\bar{w}$ on the $B_{i}^N$ when $i \in \mathcal Z_{\delta}^N$ in order that it fits the same boundary conditions as $w$ on $\mathcal F^N.$ We set:

 One may interpret the construction of $\tilde{w}$ as follows.
 The sum on the first line creates a divergence-free lifiting of the boundary conditions prescribed by $w$ on the $\partial B_i^N$ for $i \in \mathcal Z_{\delta}^N$.
-On the second line is a divergence-free truncation of $\bar{w}$ that creates a vector-field vanishing on $\cup_{i \in \mathcal Z_{\delta}^N} B_i^N.$ We remark that this vector-field is well defined because, by similar computations as we did in the proof of {Proposition \ref{prop_truncationprocess}}, we have:
+On the second line is a divergence-free truncation of $\bar{w}$ that creates a vector-field vanishing on $\cup_{i \in \mathcal Z_{\delta}^N} B_i^N.$ We remark that this vector-field is well-defined since, by straightforward integration by parts, we have:

-Hence, we may apply the Bogovskii operator which lifts the divergence term in the brackets with a vector-field vanishing on the boundaries of $A(h_i^N,1/N,2/N)$ that we extend by $0$ on $\mathbb R^3 \setminus A(h_i^N,1/N,2/N).$
+Hence, we may apply the Bogovskii operator which lifts the divergence term in the brackets with a vector-field vanishing on the boundaries of $A(h_i^N,a^N,2a^N)$ that we extend by $0$ on $\mathbb R^3 \setminus A(h_i^N,a^N,2a^N).$